 The initial public offering price of our common stock will be substantially higher than the net tangible book value per share of our common stock.
 Therefore, if you purchase shares of our common stock in this offering, you will pay a price per share that substantially exceeds our net tangible book value per share after this offering.
 To the extent outstanding options are exercised, you will incur further dilution.
-Based on the initial public offering price of \$10.00 per share, you will experience immediate dilution of \$6.82 per share, representing the difference between the initial public offering price and our pro forma as adjusted net tangible book value per share as of September 30, 2017 after giving effect to this offering.
+Based on the assumed initial public offering price of \$11.00 per share, which is the midpoint of the price range set forth on the cover page of this prospectus, you will experience immediate dilution of \$7.56 per share, representing the difference between the assumed public offering price and our pro forma as adjusted net tangible book value per share as of September 30, 2017 after giving effect to this offering.
 See "Dilution."